 Serifos, the Iron Island of Greece

-Serifos is an impressive Cycladic island with high mountains and beautiful beaches. associated with two of the greatest heroes of mythology, Odysseus and Perseus.
+Serifos is an impressive Cycladic island with high mountains and beautiful beaches. associated with two of the greatest heroes of mythology, Odysseus, The Cunning Hero Of The Trojan War and Perseus, The Legendary Slayer of Medusa.

 The Cyclopes lived in the island's caves and were the first to take advantage of the island's mineral wealth, creating an early culture that they later passed on to humans.
 It is said that the Cyclopes built some of the most important monuments on the island.